-However as they grew older and more autonomous, I realised I needed to loosened my control a little.
-I found as they sought to try all kinds of foods including those I wouldn’t ordinarily buy (at friends houses) – the more resistance I showed, the more they wanted it.
-I understood, after all I’d raised them to be adventurous eaters who just love food – and love food they do.
+However, as they grew older and more autonomous, I realised I needed to loosened my control a little.
+I found they sought to try all kinds of foods including those I wouldn’t ordinarily buy (at playdates and parties mostly).
+I noticed, the more resistance I showed to them trying ‘junk’, the more they wanted it.
+After all I’d raised them to be adventurous eaters who just love food – and love food they do.

-So once I could no longer control everything they ate, I took a big step back, focussing on feeding them as much good, wholesome food when I was in charge (99% of the time) and let them make their own decisions when they were out.
-They have often made bad decisions and felt worse for wear after doing so, but I believe that’s how they learn to distinguish what feels good and what doesn’t.
-As they grow older, I can see they are very in-tune with their bodies and how food makes them feel because I’ve encouraged them over the years to recognise and name those feelings, which I think is an important skill that many adults struggle with.
+So once I could no longer control everything they ate, I took a big step back, focussing on feeding them as much good, wholesome food when I was in charge (99% of the time) and let them make their own decisions when they were socialising.
+They have often made not so great decisions and felt worse for wear after doing so, but I believe that’s how they learn to distinguish what feels good and what doesn’t.
+As they grow older, I can see they are very in-tune with their bodies and how food makes them feel because I’ve encouraged them over the years to recognise and name those feelings.
+This is an important skill that even adults sometimes struggle with.

 Anyhow, back to the purpose of this post – hot chocolate.
-On one of their first school camps, my kids got to try milo for the first time.
-They were needless to say impressed, though they also admitted to finding it very ‘rich’ (the word they use for anything that doesn’t sit right other tummy – generally very sweet stuff).
+On one of their first school camps, my kids got to try Milo for the first time.
+They were impressed, though they also admitted to finding it very ‘rich’ (the word they use for anything that doesn’t sit right other tummy – generally very sweet stuff).

 A really great way to move towards a healthier diet is to take foods you or your kids enjoy and add things to make them healthier.
 So whilst a simple hot chocolate could be just cacao, sweetener and milk, adding spices results in a more medicinal drink.

-The spices are all wonderfully supportive to both digestion and the respiratory tract so perfect for winter sickness:
+These spices are all wonderfully supportive to both digestion and the respiratory tract, so are perfect for winter sickness: